 Currently, I serve as Principal Scientist for StemBioSys, Inc. (www.stembiosys.com) in San Antonio, TX.
 In that role, I lead R&D operations in order to develop tools that will catalyze progress in the field of regenerative medicine by making cell culture more biologically relevant.
 I am also a co-founder and partner of Marinkovic & Block LLC and Et al BioCapital LLC, and adjunct faculty at UT Health San Antonio and Trinity Univerisity.

 I am the youngest of three siblings.
 My sister, Meagan Garcia, graduated from Notre Dame law school after completing her BS in psychology at the University of the Incarnate Word.
-She lives in San Antonio with her husband and two children.
+She lives in San Antonio with her husband and three children.
 She is a partner at the Garcia and Block Law office (http://garciablock.com) with her husband Alex Garcia.
 My brother, Jeremy Block, is a co-founder of Surge Aquatics and lives in San Antonio with his wife, Christalene Block.
 My mother, Margie Block, is a retired nurse and homemaker.
 My father, George Block, is a retired school district administrator and swim coach.
 He currently serves on the board of several local non-profit organizations.